-The schools may charge for any residential activities.
+The schools may charge for residential activities that fall outside of school hours (see section 5).

 8. Music tuition within school hours

 Mrs Blands & Garland follow government legislation that states that all education provided during school hours must be free; however, music lessons are an exception to this rule.